jkeefe/workshops/module-build-a-chatbot/README.md

 ### Got nothin'?
 Use API.ai's answer

-Remember when you use API.ai in the testing box and it actually provides an answer?
+Remember when you use Dialogflow in the testing box and it actually provides an answer?
 We can use that.
 It's `${{result.fulfillment.speech}}`.
 (I know this, because I clicked on the "Show JSON" button in API.ai and can see what would be sent back to our bot!)

 So let's replace the last line of our messy code block with that.
 Instead of